 Audio interfaces can have one or many inputs.
 You'll need two.
 Cell Alpha listens for audio at inputs 1 and 2, so always connect your source to those inputs.

-Much like with USB turntables, your audio interface must be "class-compliant" to work with Cell Alpha.
+Much like with USB turntables, your audio interface must be class-compliant to work with Cell Alpha.
 This is common, but not universal.
-If you're in any doubt, contact the manufacturer to make sure.
+To confirm this, contact its manufacturer.

 Time to drop the needle

 With your turntable connected, just put on a record and play.
 You'll hear the sound through all Cell Alphas in the room.
 You can set the volume using the Control Ring on a Cell, or with the Syng Space app.

 If you select a different source in Syng Space (such as Spotify), it will take precedence while it plays, muting the turntable.
 When it stops, you'll hear the turntable again.